rgeraldes24/solc/docs/common-patterns.rst

         // fee being associated with a function call.
         // If the caller sent too much, he or she is
         // refunded, but only after the function body.
-        // This was dangerous before Solidity version 0.4.0,
+        // This was dangerous before Hyperion version 0.4.0,
         // where it was possible to skip the part after `_;`. modifier costs(uint amount) {
             if (msg.value < amount)